Makossa: Origins

-Before "makossa" as a word existed, the genre of music itself emerged in the late 19th century.
-It was based on the currents of musical influence in the city where it was born.
+Before the word "makossa" existed, the music emerged in the late 19th century.

 The term makossa was founded by Nelle Eyoum.
 He did this when casually shouting out "kossa kossa" to children who would dance in reaction.
 This is akin to shouts of exhortation to children in daily life.
 This was to stimulate partners on the dance floor to redouble or increase in fervency in the dance, especially during the frenzied part of the composition, commonly called "secousse" or "balle à terre".

 But even though Nelle Eyoum coined the term, they were others who played a significant role in the developing of the music.
 In the mid-1960s, Ekambi Brillant set the pattern for makossa through his popular recordings.
 These include musicians such as Lobe Lobe Rameau, Mouelle Guillaume, Ebanda Manfred, Tibo Essombe, Epee Mbende Richard, Eitel Tobbo, Ebolo Emmanuel, Charles Lembe, Ruth Soppo, Jacqueline Ewondo, Tapelon, Epata, Eyoum Decca, Willy le Pape, etc.

 Early development

-Makossa developed, expanded and evolved into one of the most popular and ubiquitous modern music genres in Cameroon.
+Makossa developed, expanded and evolved into a widely played modern music genre in Cameroon.
 Its influence shaped and altered the musical discourse in the country for more than half a century, so much so that its reach expanded far beyond the nation's borders to other parts of West and Central Africa.
 It is the rhizomic evolutionary offshoot of the musical confluence arising from the colonial era and its revolutionary relationship between the West and sub-Saharan Africa in the 18th century.

 Along with this came variegated cultural ideas and expressions, intellectual concepts, religious values, as well as radical and disruptive new technologies from Europe that were at the presence of African societies.
 The outcome was a plethora of newer musical forms and modes of expression along the coast of West and Central Africa.
 Like the Kru people of Sierra Leone and Liberia, business people, migrant workers, travelers, and musicians who were from the French Congo also brought along another stream of music with them to Douala.

 This junction between "old Africa and a new world of modernity" produced new auditory and visual frontiers.
-It allowed for a sensory experiential interface which culminated into a wide array of artistic and contemporary forms in West and Central African previously unheard before.
-It was out of this milieu that makossa would emerge, in one which was being revolutionized by new experimental and experiential realms which would revolutionize the entire continent.
+It allowed for a sensory experiential interface which culminated into a wide array of artistic and contemporary forms in West and Central Africa previously unknown.
+It was out of this milieu that makossa would emerge, in one which was being shaped by new experimental forms that would influence the entire continent.

 Makossa originated when Nelle Eyoum combined the experiences of Douala ambasse bey, Bassa assiko, and Ghanaian and Nigerian highlife and shouted exclamations to stimulate dancing by children in the 1950s.